WestonSF/ArcGISFlexViewerTOCGroupWidget/src/widgets/TOCGroup/Readme.txt

 TOC Group Widget for Flex Viewer 3.1

-- Based of TOC Widget for Flex Viewer 3.1
 - Compiled version in Compiled folder

 Add this into the main config file: